-- There IS a requirement to apply for planning permission to build a hut.
+- You must apply for planning permission to build a hut.
 However, the Scottish Planning Policy published in 2014 includes encouragement for planning authorities to consider huts for recreational use, and includes a definition of a hut.

 - In support of this policy, Reforesting Scotland’s Thousand Huts campaign has published the guidance paper New hutting developments: Good practice guidance on the planning, development and management of huts and hut sites which can be used to help applicants or planners considering new hut developments.

-- As of 1st July 2017, there will be a new building type under which huts will be regulated.
+- As of 1st July 2017, there is a new building type (Type 23a) under which huts will be regulated.
 This is not an exemption from building regulations (a hut still needs to comply with sections of the building regulations), however huts will have a much lighter regulatory burden in terms of how they are constructed, and in many cases may not require any building warrant at all.
 See below for more information on huts and building regulations.

 There is often confusion about the difference between planning and building control.
 Planning rules are there to manage and control the way that towns and countryside develop.
 Planners are interested in the siting, design, use and environmental impact of a development.
 Building Regulations set standards for the design and construction of buildings largely to ensure the safety and health for people in or about those buildings.
 Although the two areas overlap, their key roles and regulation are completely different.
 They are managed by different staff within planning authorities.

 The change in building regulations in relation to huts